subquery/documentation/docs/indexer/run_publish/query/subscription.md

 Note that the `mutation` filter can be one of `INSERT`, `UPDATE` or `DELETE`.

 ::: tip Note
-If historical indexing is enabled, the `mutation_type` will be `UPDATE` for insertions and updates.
+If historical indexing is enabled, the `mutation_type` will be `UPDATE` for both insertions and updates.
 :::

 ## Examples